projectcontour/contour/design/httpproxy-conflict.md

 ## Goals
 - Serve valid traffic configurations if portions of the spec are invalid
+- Define and distinguish between fatal and non-fatal errors

 ## Non Goals
 - Change how Contour processes objects today from informers set against the Kubernetes API

 ## High-Level Design
-Contour will set the error or warning condition for the when an error is encountered, but do its best to still serve valid configurations.
+Contour will set the error or warning condition when a problem is encountered, but do its best to still serve valid configurations.

-It's difficult to find errors and block them from breaking valid configurations since Contour currently processes objects after they are committed to the API server.
-Due to this, Contour cannot block changes to resources before they are committed like an `Admission Controller` would be able to do (See alternatives: `HTTPProxyInstance`)
-If Contour handles a configuration error by programming Envoy to return an error response instead of proxying the request through the route, the error will be published as an `Error` status.

 In general, Contour will set an object to be status `Error` if the request response to the `User` is changed from what is configured.
 Contour will set a `Warning` when the object has an issue, but the response is not modified.
-The `ResourceOwner` will understand there is an issue by looking at the object's `Status.Conditions.Errors` or `Status.Conditoins.Warnings`.
+The `ResourceOwner` will understand there is an issue by looking at the object's `Status.Conditions.Errors` or `Status.Conditions.Warnings`.

 Details on how Conditions are implemented can be found in the [HTTPProxy Status Conditions Design Doc](https://github.com/projectcontour/contour/blob/main/design/httpproxy-status-conditions.md#high-level-design).